In this post your going to learn how police officers can make mistakes in a DUI investigation which can impact the outcome of a case.

 These are designed to demonstrate that the motorist’s coordination and/or ability to follow instructions has been impaired by alcohol.
-In the majority of these tests, the investigating officer incorrectly administers these tests.
+In the manyof these tests, the investigating officer incorrectly administers these tests.

 There are a number of instructions that an officer is supposed to give for correctly performing this test.
-For instance, you are to walk heel to toe on a line for a certain number of steps, turn a certain way, keep your hands at your side, count out the steps, look at your feet, and return in the same manner.
+For instance, you are to walk heel to toe on a line for nine (9) steps, turn on one foot, keep your hands at your side, count out the steps, look at your feet, and return in the same manner.

 For this test, the officer will hold up a finger, pencil or other stimulus in front of your face and tell you to track it while observing your eye movements.
 The officer is looking for involuntary jerking of the eyes called nystagmus.
 This test is often improperly administered and officers do not account for the natural nystagmus that occurs in persons who are not impaired.

 Studies of these tests have shown that they are not reliable indicators of impairment and that officers in the majority of cases fail to conduct them properly.
 Such tests may are not administered correctly for several reasons, including not accounting for these factors:

 - Physical condition of the suspect other than from intoxication